Fine-Grained Reward Optimization for Machine Translation using Error Severity Mappings: Experiments

-\paragraph{Efficiency and Quality Tradeoffs in Token-Level Reward Computation.} tRL using \xcomet offers higher quality, as measured by COMET22, than tRL with BLEU but comes with increased computational costs, including higher latency and lower throughput due to its larger pre-trained encoder, as reported in Table~\ref{tab:rm_comparison}.
-Despite the slower processing speeds, \xcomet's superior reward quality and resulting higher model quality are particularly valuable in token-level feedback scenarios, where high-quality rewards are essential, and the additional computational cost is manageable with GPU acceleration.
-Furthermore, advances in compute efficiency for transformer-based architectures, such as quantization \cite{quant}, FlashAttention \cite{fa,fa2}, and distillation \cite{dist}, can help reduce the computational load, making \xcomet more practical for broader applications.
+\paragraph{Efficiency and Quality Tradeoffs in Token-Level Reward Computation.} Using \xcomet as a reward model for tRL yields higher-quality translations than BLEU, but it also incurs increased computational costs, as detailed in Table \ref{tab:rm_comparison}.
+Due to its larger pre-trained encoder, \xcomet exhibits significantly higher latency (average seconds per token) and lower throughput (tokens per second).
+It is worth noting that throughput values can appear higher than latency alone might suggest, as this metric benefits from amortized per-call overheads and batching.
+The quality improvement, measured by COMET22, reflects the performance of our best model (\textsc{Tower}) on WMT24 EN$\rightarrow$DE after fine-grained optimization with each reward model.
+Despite the slower processing, \xcomet's superior reward quality is particularly valuable in token-level feedback scenarios where high-quality rewards are essential and the additional computational cost is manageable with GPU acceleration.
+Furthermore, advances in computational efficiency for transformer architectures—such as quantization \cite{quant}, FlashAttention \cite{fa,fa2}, and distillation \cite{dist}—can help mitigate this computational load, making \xcomet more practical for broader applications.